jameshughes89/cs102/src/site/gettingset.rst

 Alternatively, you may use `OpenJDK <https://openjdk.java.net/>`_ which is actually the reference implementation.

-Wither way, make sure you are using JDK version 11 or higher.
+Either way, make sure you are using JDK version 11 or higher.

 Other JDKs
 ^^^^^^^^^^